My Little Story (And Why I'm Here)

 There are so many ways to define success, taking walks away from screens for inspiration, grilled cheese dates and pre-school pickup included.

 Thank you, Mackenzie, for giving me a new perspective on life, time, who I am, and what I love to do (besides being your Mom).
 And Miles—well, you're proof that God’s timing for it all really is perfect.
+I get to experience the first year completely differently this time around and I’m unbelievably grateful everyday for how hard it was in contrast.

 MY GIRL (and bump boy at the time) ❤️